spinnaker/spinnaker.github.io/setup/ci/jenkins.md

 ### Purpose
-The [Script stage](/reference/pipeline/stages/#script) lets you run an arbitrary shell, python, or groovy script on a Jenkins instance as a first class stage in Spinnaker.
+The [Script stage](/reference/pipeline/stages/#script) lets you run an arbitrary shell, Python, or Groovy script on a Jenkins instance as a first class stage in Spinnaker.
 This is good for launching an integration/functional test battery after a bake and deploy stage from a pipeline instead of doing it manually.